basicallydan/danhough.com/_drafts/2014-05-24-phonegap-tips.md

 ## Pre- and post- build scripts

-It's not very well known that PhoneGap allows you to run scripts at various stages in the build cycle.
+It's not very well known that PhoneGap allows you to run scripts, or "hooks" as they are called, at various stages in the build cycle.

 ## The relationship between PhoneGap and Cordova